Program Funding

 • Workforce Development (2025)

-United Way of Midland Letter of Intent Application Now Closed
+United Way of Midland Letter of Intent Application: Opens November 6, 2024

-Letter of Intent Closed for 2023 Program Funding Cycle (Education Success)
+Letter of Intent for 2024 Program Funding Cycle (2 Gen: Workforce Development)

-The United Way of Midland Letter of Intent application is now closed for the 2023 Program funding cycle.
+The United Way of Midland Letter of Intent application will open on November 6 for the 2025 program funding cycle.
 The Letter of Intent application is the first step in the Request for Proposal (RFP) process.
-It is available to a wide array of diverse community organizations offering programming to benefit the community in Self Sufficiency.
+It is available to a wide array of diverse community organizations offering programming to benefit the community in 2 Gen: Workforce Development.
 Collaborative applications are encouraged.

-Qualifying organizations will be requested to outline their programming to demonstrate how a United Way partnership specifically provides an outcome in one of the following Focus Areas within the area of Education Success.
-Programs that most closely align with United Way’s mission and meet the criteria will be invited to apply.
+Qualifying organizations must outline their programming to demonstrate how it will align with the United Way of Midland's 2 Gen: Workforce Development outcomes.
+Programs that most closely align with United Way of Midland’s mission and meet the criteria will be invited to apply.

-Letter of Intent applications are available here and are due by December 9, 2022.
-Letter of intent submission is not a guarantee to be invited to apply for a grant.
+Letter of Intent applications will be available via an online application (available here on November 6), and submissions will be due on December 5, 2024, by 11:59 pm.
+NOTE: A letter of intent submission does not guarantee being invited to apply for a grant.

-For questions or additional information before submitting a Letter of Intent application, please contact the Director of Community Impact for the United Way of Midland, mevans@uwmidland.org, or call (432) 685-7714.
+If you have any questions or need additional information before submitting a Letter of Intent application, please get in touch with the Director of Community Engagement by calling (432) 685-7714.

-3. Software and Grant Application Training: Training is optional but highly encouraged for Education Success (2-Gen) applicants.
+3. Software and Grant Application Training: Training is optional but highly encouraged for Social, Health, & Well-Being (2-Gen) applicants.
 Note: Applicants only need to attend one training.
-Training recording below:

 6. Award/Non-Award Notifications: Notifications will be sent via postal mail or emailed between late April through early May.